4Drea4/Lab2-User-Registration-Form/README.md

 4. Describe a challenge you faced in implementing the real-time validation and how you solved it.

 5. How did you ensure that custom error messages were user-friendly and displayed at the appropriate times?
+I am actually working through that right now, for one my password entry does not currently tell the user what the requirements are but then **penalizes** them for it.
+Secondly, my current password is flagging me although its within the patterns that I have set for the password so I have to go back to the drawing board.

 </td></tr></table>